Seekiii/color-palette-py/README.md

-# color-palette
+# Color Palette in python
-Grab color palette from an image.
+Grab color palette from an image in python.

 <h2>How to use?</h2>